-Close your eyes and conjure up the quintessential image of Africa: the drama of the wildebeest migration along an infinite savannah; the incongruous snow of Mt Kilimanjaro; proud Masai warriors stalking the plains; exotic palm-fringed beaches on the spice islands of Zanzibar.
-Now look no further - it's all here in Tanzania.
+If you close your eyes and conjure up the quintessential romantic image of Africa, what you’ll most likely imagine is Tanzania: the drama of the wildebeest migration along a seemingly-endless savannah; the incongruous snow and glaciers of Mt Kilimanjaro; the iconic and statuesque Maasai warriors; the exotic palm-fringed beaches on the spice islands of Zanzibar.
+It’s all here.

-With its pearly-white beaches, Tanzania has 804km (503 miles) of sublime coastline and some magnificent islands offshore.
-Known as the Swahili Coast, it was a favoured stop on ancient trading routes between the Indian sub-continent and the Middle East.
-Spices, jewels and slaves once passed through, bringing with them a melange of cultural riches that remain today.
-The colourful language of Swahili (referred to as Kiswahili) was born here, and features words not only of African origin, but ones from as far away as Indonesia and China.
-The ruins of once sophisticated cities with their old mosques, Arabian-style houses and coral palaces still remain, while places like Stone Town on Zanzibar and Bagamoyo on the mainland are still today living testaments to the Swahili coastal tradition that has gone on for thousands of years.
+Beyond its safari stalwarts, Tanzania has no less than 804km (503 miles) of sublime coastline and pearly-white beaches with some magnificent islands offshore.
+Known as the Swahili Coast, this was a favoured stop on ancient trading routes between the Indian sub-continent and the Middle East.
+Spices, jewels and slaves once passed through, bringing with them a mélange of cultural riches that remain today.